-There’s no single correct number of sets that’s going to work equally well for all people, all of the time.
+There’s no single weekly set count that’s going to work equally well for all people, all of the time.

-In fact, some folks do just fine with a relatively small number of sets per workout, while others, particularly advanced lifters such as bodybuilders, need higher volumes to maximize muscle growth.
+Some folks do just fine with a relatively small number of sets per week, while others need higher volumes to maximize muscle growth.

 How Many Sets Per Muscle Group Per Week?